 The ability to focus is becoming rare

-Few will argue when I say that people have shorter attention spans today than they did before the arrival of the digital age.
-If inspecting our surroundings is not enough to find that out, we can also look to research studies concluding the same thing.
-One eye-catching study was done by Microsoft and determined that the average attention span had dropped to 8 seconds.
+With the arrival of the digital age our attention spans have dropped significantly.
+If inspecting our surroundings is not sufficient to convince us of that, we can look to relevant research.
+One eye-catching study done by Microsoft determined that the average attention span had dropped from 12 to 8 seconds over a period of 3 years starting 2000.
 That study was published 2013, and there is little to suggest that the downward trend is reversing.
 But why are attention spans decreasing?
 Let’s investigate the main culprits.

 An intrusive notification is when your device screams out for attention, despite you not consciously having asked it to do so.
-The sound and light that the device emits has classically conditioned us to expect a reward which can come in the form of an invite to a party, a friendly message that brightens the mood, or perhaps a show of affection from a loved one.
-It does not matter that there is not always a reward at the other end, the possibility of a reward is more than enough to make us compulsively check the phone.
+The sound and light that the device emits has classically conditioned us to expect a reward which can come in the form of an invite to a party, a friendly message that brightens the mood, or perhaps a display of affection from a loved one.
+It does not matter that the reward is not always there, the possibility of a reward is more than enough to make us compulsively check the phone.

 As we get served more bite-sized content we get used to it and start expecting other content providers to follow the same format.
 You could argue that the publications are changing to fit our tastes better, but I maintain that the search for viral content is the driving factor behind this change in format.